cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 #### Cost Analysis
 In pursuing this new design, our goal is to create a plant that is simpler to construct than the current 1 L/s and gives an increased flow rate (roughly 4 L/s).
 Given that we are increasing the size of the sedimentation tank to achieve these benefits, we will necessarily incur an increased cost.
 Therefore, it is important to find what this increase in cost will be and determine whether or not the benefits justify the increase in cost.

 To determine the total cost, we used the price specifications for the 1 L/s plant to determine the cost per part.
-The prices are summarized in the table below:
+The prices are summarized in the table below (Table 2):

-**Table 1:** The estimated cost of materials required to build the redesigned 4 L/s plantita.
+**Table 2:** The estimated cost of materials required to build the redesigned 4 L/s plantita.

 | Component | Part | Unit Price | Quantity| Component Price|
 | --------- | ---- | ---------- | ------- | -------------- |